vlucendo/frontfest-18/README.md

 # WebGL y shaders: programando luz

-Material about the introductory talk I gave in spanish about WebGl and shaders at Front Fest '18.
+Material about the introductory talk I gave in Spanish about WebGL and shaders at Front Fest '18.

 - [Slides to download and see offline](http://vlucendo.com/files/frontfest-18.zip)
 - [Codepen num.
 1](https://codepen.io/vlucendo/pen/xYqejX)